How Many WordPress Plugins Are Too Many?

 Why Do Too Many Plugins Render My WordPress Website Unstable?

-To better understand why having too many plugins is a bad idea, let’s take an example.
+Let’s take an example to understand better why having too many plugins is a bad idea.
 Let’s say you want to organize a party, so you ask your friends to help you cook the food.

 To speed up the process, you get into pairs and start cooking with other people.
 You put some salt in your dish, and when your back is turned, your partner puts more salt, thinking that you forgot to add it.
 These small mistakes keep on happening, and by the end of the cooking process, you have a dish that doesn’t taste good at all.